reimagined/resolve/docs/middleware.md

 ---
 id: middleware
 title: Middleware
-description: This describes how to use middleware in aggregates, read model resolvers and projections.
+description: This topic describes how to use middleware in aggregates, read model resolvers, and projections.
 ---

 ## General Information